Patrick William Forbes

-Major Patrick William Forbes (1861 – 1918) was a British South Africa Police officer who commanded a British South Africa Company force which invaded Matabeland during the First Matabele War.
+Major Patrick William Forbes (1861 – 1918) was a British South Africa Police officer who commanded a British South Africa Company force which invaded Matabeleland during the First Matabele War.

 Life

 Forbes was born in 1861 at Whitechurch, England, the son of A. O. Forbes, of Whitchurch.
 He was educated at Rugby, Warwickshire and commissioned to the 6th Inniskilling Dragoons.
 In 1880, he went to Cape Colony and in 1889 he was made second-in-command of the British South Africa Police.
 Promoted to Major in 1890, Forbes went on to command the Salisbury Column in Mashonaland, and later he was selected by the British South Africa Company (BSAC) as the Mashonaland Magistrate.

 Matabele war

-The Battle of the Shangani, illustration by Richard Caton Woodville, Jr.
+1893 illustration of the Battle of the Shangani by Richard Caton Woodville Jr.

 In 1893, the First Matabele War broke out and Forbes was selected to command all forces in the region against the Ndebele (Matabele).
 He gathered a force of around 700 men from the BSAC.
 It advanced towards Bulawayo, capital of Matabeleland.
 In addition to rifles, the column was equipped with five Maxim guns, three other rapid-fire guns, two cannon, and 200 rifles.
 On 25 October 1893, the BSAC camped in a laager formation.
 That night, at around 2.15 AM, a large force of Matabele warriors attacked.
 At the Battle of the Shangani, the Maxim guns proved crucial to defeating them.
 Around 1,500 Matabele died.
 Others committed suicide rather than return defeated.
 Forbes advanced towards Bulawayo, encountering another large force a week later, on 1 November.
 2,000 Matabele riflemen and 4,000 warriors attacked Forbes at Bembezi, about 30 mi north-east of Bulawayo, but again they were no match for the crushing firepower of the major's Maxims: about 2,500 more Matabele were killed.
 At this point the Matabele king Lobengula evacuated Bulawayo and burned it.